Trusted Inspections for Welding Procedures in Harvey, LA, and More

 Charpy Impact

-The Charpy impact test, also known as the Charpy V-notch test, is a standardized high strain-rate test which determines the amount of energy absorbed by a material during fracture.
-This absorbed energy is a measure of a given material’s notch toughness and acts as a tool to study temperature-dependent ductile-brittle transition.
-It is widely applied in industry, since it is easy to prepare and conduct and results can be obtained quickly and cheaply.
+The Charpy impact test, or Charpy V-notch test, is a standardized high strain-rate assessment that determines the energy absorbed by a material during fracture.
+This absorbed energy serves as an indicator of a material’s notch toughness and helps analyze the temperature-dependent ductile-brittle transition.
+The Charpy test is widely utilized in the industry due to its straightforward preparation and quick outcomes at a low cost.

 Tensile Specimen

 Tensile specimens made from an aluminum alloy.
 The left two specimens have a round cross-section and threaded shoulders.
-The right two are flat specimen designed to be used with serrated grips.
+The right two are flat specimens designed to be used with serrated grips.

 Tube Sheet Mock Ups